Gorgonx7/sarama/Consumer.md

 The dispatcher is only responsible for associating the `PartitionConsumer` with a broker, so it is idle in normal operation.
 It only activates when leadership changes in the cluster and the `PartitionConsumer` must change brokers.

-### consumerWorker
+### brokerConsumer

 `consumerWorker`s work consuming from a single broker, and manage the set of `PartitionConsumers` that are currently led by their broker.
-They manage two goroutines: `doWork` which loops fetching from the broker, and `bridge` which serves to collect any new `PartitionConsumers` while `doWork` is blocked in network IO.
+They manage two goroutines: `subscriptionConsumer` which loops fetching from the broker, and `subscriptionManager` which serves to collect any new `PartitionConsumers` while `subscriptionConsumer` is blocked in network IO.